MacPenguin

 3. Are there any other tools I can use to repartition?

-You can use the MkLinux/Darwin pdisk utility, which is available for MacOS and Linux (Linux renames it to mac-fdisk).
-It isn't exactly user-friendly (though no more difficult than the BSD fdisk or disklabel utilities).
+You can use the MkLinux/Darwin pdisk utility, which is available for MacOS and Linux (Linux renames it as mac-fdisk).
+It isn't exactly user-friendly but it is no more difficult than the fdisk or disklabel utilities.
 GNU parted is also able to edit Apple partition maps under Linux.

 4. How do I install to an external harddisk?

-Same as for an internal disk (if you have both, one will be called sda and the other sdb).
+Same as for an internal disk (if you have two disks, one will be called sda and the other sdb).

 5. Are there any distributions that'll make this easier?